Your heart

 - The electrical signal travels from the SA node to the atria causing them to contract pumping blood into the ventricles.

-- Then it goes to the AV node (atrioventricular node) between the atria and the ventricles.
+- The signal then goes to the AV node (atrioventricular node) between the atria and the ventricles.
 The signal is held there for a moment while the blood is being pumped into the ventricles.

 - This makes the ventricles contract – sending blood to the lungs and to the rest of your body.